godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ## PoA Deployments

-Godwoken is designed based on the assumption that anyone shall be able to issue layer 2 blocks.
-However, in reality, this might not be feasible for different cases: a public layer 2 blockchain will have additional requirements, that blocks must only be issued at certain intervals to prevent congestions; a private layer 2 blockchain might be only issued by certain parties.
+Godwoken is designed based on the assumption that anyone shall be able to propose layer 2 blocks.
+However, in reality, this might not be feasible for different cases: a public layer 2 blockchain will have additional requirements, that blocks must only be proposed at certain intervals to prevent congestions; a private layer 2 blockchain might be only proposed by certain parties.

 This is the reason why Godwoken only uses the type script in a rollup cell.
-The lock script is thus left to each individual Godwoken deployments, so they can determine the best solution for themselves.
+The lock script is thus left to individual Godwoken deployments, so they can determine the best solution for themselves.
 Requirements for some might be obstacles for others.
 As a starting point, and an inspiration for more solutions, a [Proof-of-Authority](https://en.wikipedia.org/wiki/Proof_of_authority) lock script is [provided](https://github.com/xxuejie/clerkb) in current Godwoken deployment.
 The PoA lock script works as follows:

 * An existing cell is setup as `PoASetup` cell.
 See output cell #1 in this [transaction](https://explorer.nervos.org/aggron/transaction/0xf9e630d22d1377b872628a02d352f4ecd8d5b1ee690783017b0194cbc2f57124) for an example, the cell data part for this output cell is as follows: